 New Directors are at present appointed by way of a Board resolution after the NC approves their appointment.
 Existing Directors who retire by rotation are at present re-appointed by way of a shareholders' resolution after the NC approves their re-appointment.
-All Directors are required to submit themselves for re-nomination and re-appointment at regular intervals and at least once every three years.
-The Company's Articles also state that the Managing Director while holding that office, shall not be subject to retirement.
-This means that save for the Managing Director (who has been appointed for a fixed term of five (5) years), no Director stays in office for more than three (3) years without being re-elected by shareholders.
+All Directors are required to submit themselves for re-nomination and re-appointment at regular intervals and at least once every three (3) years.
+The Company's Constitution also states that the Managing Director while holding that office, shall not be subject to retirement.
+This means that save for the Managing Director (who may be appointed for a fixed term of up to five (5) years), no Director stays in office for more than three (3) years without being re-elected by shareholders.

-The NC has also reviewed the independence of the Directors with reference to the guidelines set out in the Code, and has determined Mr. Gary Ho Kuat Foong, Ms. Ng Shin Ein and Dato' Seri Kalimullah Bin Masheerul Hassan to be independent.
+The NC has also reviewed the independence of the Directors with reference to the guidelines set out in the Code, and has determined Mr. Gary Ho Kuat Foong, Ms. Ng Shin Ein, Dato' Seri Kalimullah Bin Masheerul Hassan and Mr. Ong Pang Liang(1) to be independent.

-The NC has also determined that the Directors have been adequately carrying out their duties as directors, taking into consideration the number of listed company board representations and other principal commitments of each Director.
+The NC has also determined that the Directors have been adequately carrying out their duties as directors, notwithstanding the number of listed company board representations and other principal commitments of each Director.
 The Board believes that each Director has to personally determine the demands of his or her competing directorships and obligations and assess how much time is available to serve on the Board effectively, and this determination would be based on various factors and not only the number of listed company board representations that the Director has.
 Further, the NC from time to time assesses the independence of each Director, the performance of the Board as a whole, and the contribution of each Director to the effectiveness of the Board.
-Accordingly, the Board has not set a maximum number of board representations have devoted sufficient time and attention to the affairs of the Group to discharge their duties as Directors of the Company.
+Accordingly, the Board has not set a maximum number of board representations a Director may hold.
+For FY2015, the NC was satisfied that the Directors who have multiple board representations have devoted sufficient time and attention to the affairs of the Group to discharge their duties as Directors of the Company.